-- All candidates pursuing the Master of Music are required to take a diagnostic exam (entrance exam) for aural and written music theory and music history prior to the beginning of their first semester of study.
+- All candidates pursuing the Master of Music (except for Music Education) are required to take a diagnostic exam (entrance exam) for aural and written music theory and music history prior to the beginning of their first semester of study.
 These exams are scheduled the week before classes begin in the fall semester.
 Any student diagnosed with deficiencies will be required to register for remedial courses.

 - Candidates needing to augment their piano skills will be required to take additional piano study.

 - Candidates are required to take comprehensive written examinations followed by an oral examination after the completion of coursework.